 Steel Dragon Tools manufacturers a wide variety of tools and components used for pipe threading, roll grooving, core drilling, drain cleaning, wiring stripping applications.
 The Steel Dragon Tools product line also includes drain cameras, pipe chain vises, magnetic lifters, electric hoists, specialized hand tools, and more.
 All new products from Steel Dragon Tools meet or exceed industry ratings and are CE approved and government tested.

 In addition to offering a line of professional-grade, economically-priced pipe threading machines, Steel Dragon Tools also refurbishes and reconditions RIDGID® brand pipe threading machines and RIDGID® accessories.
 All Steel Dragon Tools® Reconditioned RIDGID® tools are cleaned, repaired, and prepared for professional use.
-Each Reconditioned RIDGID® tool is disassembled, cleaned, and reassembled with new parts as needed to meet OEM specifications.
+Each Reconditioned RIDGID® tool is disassembled, cleaned, and reassembled and tested to meet customer expectations.
 All Reconditioned RIDGID® items come with a one-year warranty.

 Visit the Steel Dragon Tools store at Amazon, click here.